AI YoungBoy 2

 AI YoungBoy 2 is the twelfth full-length mixtape by American rapper YoungBoy Never Broke Again, released on October 11, 2019, by Never Broke Again and Atlantic Records.
-It features guest appearances from NoCap and Quando Rondo—both signees of Gaulden's record label, Never Broke Again.
+It features guest appearances from former signee NoCap and signee Quando Rondo of Gaulden's record label, Never Broke Again.
 The project features production from several established record producers, including Buddah Bless, CashMoneyAP, jetsonmade, Mike Will Made It, Nick Mira, and Wheezy.
 The mixtape serves as a sequel to YoungBoy's breakout mixtape, AI YoungBoy (2017), alongside a follow-up to his eleventh full-length mixtape, Realer (2018).

 AI YoungBoy 2 received positive reviews from music critics, while also appearing atop The New York Times' "Best Albums of 2019" list.
 It debuted at number one on the US Billboard 200 chart, marking Gaulden's first number one on the chart.
 It earned 110,000 album-equivalent units, of which 3,000 were pure album sales.
 Six of the fifteen album tracks debuted on the Billboard Hot 100, and as of 2023, all tracks on the project have been certified gold or higher by the RIAA.
 The mixtape was supported by three official singles: "Self Control", "Slime Mentality", and "Make No Sense".